bloboby/bloboby.github.io/nerts.md

 - to play, playable - putting a card into the foundation, a card that can be put into the foundation
 - free pile - a tableau column that has no cards in it
-- exposed card - a tableau card that is at the bottom of its column and can be freely moved
+- exposed card - a tableau card that is at the end of its column and can be freely moved, or the currently visible NERTS card
 - hidden card - a tableau card that is not exposed and cannot be accessed directly